Interview with Joan Mirviss in Tokyo, October 2003

 N: Was your interest only in Japan, or also in Korea and China?

-Bizen Piece by Kakurezaki Ryuichi
+Bizen vase by Kakurezaki Ryuichi

 M: No, only Japanese art.
 When I was a graduate student at Columbia University studying Japanese painting, it was required to study Chinese painting as well.
 To me, the art of China was more intellectually focused and although I could understand and appreciate it, I could not relate to it emotionally.
 The Japanese aesthetic is something that I am quite passionate about.
 I think that I was born with this and in one sense I feel that I have never had a choice in career paths.